-School spokeswoman Megan Gallagher announced plans for the weekend graduation practices last week.
+School spokeswoman Megan Gallagher announced practices last week.

 Students must attend 180 days of course work in Pennsylvania.
 The district closed for 15 days this year, 13 of which were due to a November teachers strike.
 Underclassmen in the district will finish the school year June 14.

 "There were different options that we were looking at," Milanovich said.
 "We had moved graduation to June 10 following the teachers strike.
 We were asked by parents not to change it again.
 We talked about moving it to midweek [in June], but we have a tradition of holding the ceremony on a Friday."

 Milanovich said the district requested a waiver of the mandated 180 class days through the Pennsylvania Department of Education but was denied.